Tire Recycling in BC

 And to be fair, inspection stations collect the ADF on cars imported into Canada from the US.
 More information on the Registrar of Imported Vehicles program can be found here.

 All revenue collected from the ADFs is used exclusively for recycling and program activities.
 Almost 90% goes to the processors and haulers to collect, transport, and recycle the scrap tires.
 In fact, BC enjoys one of the highest diversion rates in the country with virtually no stockpiles.
 The remainder of the funds go to program management, the Community Grant Program, and other activities such as consumer education and awareness initiatives, and R & D.

-Whether it’s safety, accessibility, or simply to be environmentally responsible; there are many benefits to recycle used tires into new products in BC.
+Whether it’s safety, accessibility, or simply to be environmentally responsible, there are many benefits to recycling used tires into new products in BC.

 Bicycle Tire Recycling

 Bicycles and automobiles have a lot in common.
 Both share the same roads, both have rubber tires, and both types of tires can be recycled.